otakot/deep-reinforcement-learning-engineer-nd/navigation/README.md

 ### Project code execution

-To run already trained agent or train your own agent follow the instructions in `navigation.ipynb`
+To run pretrained agent using provided model weights or train your own agent follow the instructions in `Navigation.ipynb`